A close look at the EU’s intended approach on its Level Playing Field demands in the coming negotiations.

-(For the EU it all has to be rules-based, so that can call on the ECJ to adjudicate, using their mandated dispute settlement arrangements.)
+(For the EU it all has to be rules-based, so that they can call on the ECJ to adjudicate, using their mandated dispute settlement arrangements.)

 (Slide 9): Ensure open and fair competition, encompassing robust commitments to ensure a level playing field across the economic partnership